People

 Email: lorena.houghton01@utrgv.edu

-Lorena graduated from The University of Alabama at Birmingham with a B.S. in Psychology in 2022.
-Currently, she is working on completing an M.A. in Clinical Psychology at UTRGV.
+Lorena graduated from The University of Alabama at Birmingham with a B.S. in Psychology in 2022 and with an an M.A. in Clinical Psychology at UTRGV in 2024.
 She hopes to work for a couple of years before moving on to complete a Ph.D. in Clinical Psychology.
 Her research interests include gender, eating disorders, body image, and the impacts of social media.
 In her free time, Lorena enjoys reading, crocheting/knitting, sewing, baking, and hanging out with her family and friends.

 Email: finley.sims01@utrgv.edu